-To enable, go to Menu > Overlays > Tools > False Color > Video.
+To enable, go to Menu > Overlays > Tools > False Color and select Video from the False Color drop-down menu.

 The Video tool displays a color overlay that indicates the video level of the RGB monitor path (calibrated to the SMPTE test signal).
-When enabled, the " $V{\sqrt{}}$ " indicator displays in the Lower Status Row.
+When enabled, the " $V\sqrt{}$ " indicator displays in the Lower Status Row.